RRedMoonn/BIS15W2024_emoncada/lab1/lab1_hw.md

 **2. What is the difference between R and RStudio?
 What is GitHub and why is it useful to programmers?**

+R s the scripting language.
+R studio is where I will be coding since it is the IDE.
+It is the software used to write R code.
+Essentially, R studio is the GUI, which allows the user to interact with the software using the R scripting language.
+It is olike the notebook where one can write out the Englihs language to create sentences and meanings.
+GitHub is a space to upload and share data with other programmers.
+This allows various programmers to work on the same project and be able to keep track of each other's progress.
+For this class, it would also allow up to upload our homework.

-**3. Navigate to my [BIS15L](https://github.com/jmledford3115/BIS15LW2021_jledford) repository on GitHub.
+**3. Navigate to my [BIS15L](https://github.com/jmledford3115/BIS15LW2024_jledford) repository on GitHub.
 Notice that near the bottom there is a nice, clean description of the repository.
 You want this on your repository!
 It is built by making edits to the `README.md` file using the RMarkdown conventions.
 Edit your repository's `README.md` file so that you have a clean informative description, including your email address.
 Be creative!
 You don't need to just copy mine.
 There are lots of examples online.**

+Completed.

 **4. Calculate the following expressions.
 Be sure to include each one in a separate code chunk.**